The Adventures of

 |Eyes wide, Miss Amanda simply shook her head in agreement.|

-As they drove on, Isadora turned to Mrs. Duck.
+Once the tire was fixed the family drove on, and suddenly Isadora turned to Mrs. Duck.
 You know, you never told us where we were going today, she reminded her.
 This morning, you just said that it was going to be quite exciting.

 |Mrs. Duck suddenly fluffed her feathers and sat up straight, all excited again.
 Why, thats right! she said.
 I almost forgot!
 Were going to the...|